Conor-Behard333/homelab-v2/README.md

 ## Proxmox
 ### Applications
 #### Pihole
-- Description: The Pi-hole is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.
+ The Pi-hole is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.
 - Docs: https://docs.pi-hole.net/
 #### Home Assistant
-- Description: Open source home automation that puts local control and privacy first.
+ Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 - Docs: https://www.home-assistant.io/docs/
 #### RustDesk
-- Description: RustDesk is a full-featured open source remote control alternative for self-hosting and security with minimal configuration.
+ RustDesk is a full-featured open source remote control alternative for self-hosting and security with minimal configuration.
 - Docs: https://rustdesk.com/docs/en/self-host/
 #### K3S Control Node
-- Description: Control node for the k3s cluster
+ Control node for the k3s cluster
 #### K3S Worker Node
-- Description: Worker node for the k3s cluster
+ Worker node for the k3s cluster

 ## Kubernetes (k3s)
 ### Alerting/Monitoring